 Then in goes the ham and potatoes and the soup simmers until the potatoes are tender.
 You’ll notice the soup thickens a bit but to get it really creamy, once the potatoes are all soft, stir it up, then smash some of the potatoes against the side of the pot or use a potato masher.
 I like to use a spatula or slotted spoon to smash some of the potatoes because I can avoid a lot of the carrots and the ham.
 Smash too many carrots and your soup will turn orange!
+As it is, it does have a bit of a yellowish hue.
 You get to control how thick or how chunky the soup is.

 It’s best to turn off the heat before adding the cream and not boil the soup after the cream is added.
 At high heat, dairy can separate and that can make the soup oily, and keep that in mind as you reheat, too.
 When refrigerated, the chowder can thicken up; you’ll probably need to add a little liquid as it’s warmed back up.